 Once you have initially added the data sources into the project, the Imagix 4D database may become unsynchronized with your software, due to changes you make in your source code.
 Symptoms of this include symbols no longer being colored in the Imagix 4D File Editor, due to changes in line numbers.
-In resynchronizing the project database to your source code, you have options about whether to update the database about your full set of source code or just those portions that have changed.
+In resynchronizing the project database to your source code, you have options about whether to force the analysis of your source code or have the update first check whether any source files have changed.
 In addition, there are both manual and automatic alternatives for keeping the information in the project current with the actual state of your changing software.

-The manual approach for updating Imagix 4D project data is through the Project menu (Project > Update Project Data) and (Project > Regenerate Project Data).
+The manual approach for updating Imagix 4D project data is through the Project menu items, and .
 Alternatively, you can automatically recollect the data sources as part of your recompilation or nightly build processes.
 This enables the recollection to occur off-line, while no one is waiting.

 Under this approach, you'd add a command along the lines of `imagix -cmmd cmmdfile' to your cron job or nightly build script.
-Refer to Batch Mode Commands for more information on batch mode, and the format of the cmmdfile.
+Refer to Appendix B. Batch Mode Commands for more information on batch mode, and the format of the cmmdfile.